iterative/dvc.org/static/docs/commands-reference/commit.md

 Sometimes we want to iterate through multiple changes to configuration, or to code, sometimes to data, trying multiple options, and improving the output of a stage.
-To avoid filling the DVC cache with undesired intermediate results, we can rerun the pipeline using the `dvc repro --no-commit` or a stage using the `dvc run --no-commit` option to prevent data from being pushed to cache.
-When development of the stage is finished `dvc commit` is used to store data files in the DVC cache.
+To avoid filling the DVC cache with undesired intermediate results, we can rerun the whole pipeline using `dvc repro --no-commit`, or a single stage with `dvc run --no-commit`.
+This prevents data from being pushed to cache.
+When development of the stage is finished, `dvc commit` can be used to store data files in the DVC cache.

 In the `featurize.dvc` stage, `src/featurize.py` is executed.
 A useful change to make is adjusting a parameter to `CountVectorizer` in that script.
 Namely,